 This article introduces how to extend C drive with Unallocated space in Windows 7 32/64 bit, shrink drive D to extend system partition without losing data.

-Windows Updates and many other types of files write into C drive every day, so sooner or later C drive will become full.
-In this situation, you can extend C drive without reinstalling Operating System and programs.
-A 256GB hard disk cannot be increased to 512GB itself, so before extending C drive you need to get some usable disk space.
-Unallocated is such kind of space.
-In Windows XP Disk Management, Unallocated space can only be used to create new partitions, but in Windows 7 Unallocated can be used to expand other drive with new Extend Volume functionality.
+Windows Updates and many other types of files write into C drive every day, so system C drive becomes full sooner or later.
+In that case, you can extend C drive without reinstalling Operating System and programs.
+A 256GB physical hard disk cannot be increased to 512GB, so before extending C drive you should get some usable Unallocated disk space.
+In Windows XP Disk Management, Unallocated space can only be used to create new partitions, but in Windows 7 Unallocated can be used to expand other drive with new Extend Volume function.